Driving the brutal unpaved road to Büyükagara Lake in Artvin

 Average Gradient 8.89%

-How challenging is the drive to Büyükagara Lake?
+How difficult is the road to Büyükagara Lake from Soğucak?

-What are the main hazards on the road from Soğucak?
+What are the main driving hazards on the Büyükagara Lake track?

 Is the road to Büyükagara Lake open in winter?